bbauska/HTML5-webdev/html-basics.md

         <ul>
           <li>Changing the resolution: reducing the “quality” of the image (and thereby the file size)</li>
           <li>Compressing the picture: increasing the efficiency of image data storage</li>
-          <li>Cropping the picture: when cropping, you are cutting out unneeded areas and thus making the image smaller in size</li>
+          <li>Cropping the picture: when cropping, you are cutting out unneeded areas and thus making
+		    the image smaller in size</li>
         </ul>
       </li>
     </ul>
   </li>
   <li>Put Scripts at the Bottom:
     <ul>
       <li>Javascript files can load after the rest of your page.
-The simplest solution is to place your external Javascript files at the bottom of your page, just before the close of your body tag.
+The simplest solution is to place
+	    your external Javascript files at the bottom of your page, just before the close of your body tag.
 Now more of your site can load before your scripts.
 Another method that allows even more control is to use the defer or async attributes when placing external .js files on your site.
         <ul>
-          <li>Async tags load the scripts while the rest of the page loads, but this means scripts can be loaded out of order.
+          <li>Async tags load the scripts while the rest of the page loads, but this means scripts
+		    can be loaded out of order.
 Basically, lighter files load first.
 This might be fine for some scripts, but can be disastrous for others.</li>
           <li>The defer attribute loads your scripts after your content has finished loading.
+It also
-It also runs the scripts in order.
-Just make sure your scripts run so late without breaking your site.<li>
+		    runs the scripts in order.
+Just make sure your scripts run so late without breaking your site.</li>
         </ul>
       </li>
     </ul>
   </li>
   <li>Add an Expires or a Cache-Control Header
     <ul>
-      <li>Web page designs are getting richer and richer, which means more scripts, stylesheets, images, and Flash in the page.
+      <li>Web page designs are getting richer and richer, which means more scripts, stylesheets,
+	    images, and Flash in the page.
 A first-time visitor to your page may have to make several HTTP requests, but by using the Expires header you make those components cacheable.
 This avoids unnecessary HTTP requests on subsequent page views.
 Expires headers are most often used with images, but they should be used on all components including scripts, stylesheets, and Flash components.</li>
     </ul>
   </li>
   <li>Gzip Components